 So, if you have someone else to play the game with you then you’ll probably have a little more fun than if you’re playing alone, but that certainly doesn’t mean it’s not fun playing on your own – because it is.

 39 Days to Mars looks great in all its simplistic glory!
 The entire game looks like a doodle that someone has drawn on a piece of paper.
 I think the ship itself is procedurally generated is the layout of the various rooms have been different each time I played the game, offering a little bit of variety and uniqueness to each playthrough.
-Overall though, it’s nice to see an indie game go for a simplistic look which isn’t pixel-art, it helps it stand out as a fun, unique and different-looking game.
+Overall though, it’s nice to see an indie game go for a simplistic look that isn’t pixel-art, it helps it stand out as a fun, unique and different-looking game.

 Soundwise, I really like the soundtrack.
 Sure, some of the music sounds like short loops but it’s really subtle, calm, relaxing, and sounds period-correct – if you know what I mean?
 The voice acting is also really well done, I feel the developer got the perfect cast of voice actors to voice the protagonists and the announcer.
 They all pull off nice and clean British Accents, even though they may not be British actors, which sound better than what you’d usually hear in American TV shows and Movies (when a non-native actor attempts the accent).